Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

  ### Browsers

  I have tested the website on three different browers.
 All three browsers display all pages of the website as it should.
-Each page of the website looked identical on all three browsers.
+Each page of the website looks identical on all three browsers.
+The submit button works and all internal and external link also work.
   - Google Chrome
   - Microsoft Edge
   - Brave